Taht-el-kale, Nicosia: Taht el Kale Mosque

 The Taht-el-kale Mosque and the Koran School were built in 1826 by the Ottoman Governor Es-Seyyid Mehmet Agha, at the same place as an old mosque.
 There were also a small graveyard and a koran school for the minors, which had its first teacher appointed in 1594.
 The Evkaf Administration built shops on the site of the graveyard in the 1950s.
 In 1881, there was a fountain near the mosque, which was drawn by Louis Salvator, but it did not survive until the present day.

 The mosque is very small and has a round vault behind Turkish lattice windows.
 It has three round arches in front and two at the sides.
-On the left side stands he minaret.
-Three gothic arches support the roof, which is a rough new Turkish structure The original minaret was cracked in 1936 and it was rebuilt in 1948.
+On the left side stands the minaret.
+Three Gothic arches support the roof, which is a rough new Turkish structure.
+The original minaret was cracked in 1936 and it was rebuilt in 1948.
 The mosque is located adjacent to Famagusta Street, formerly also called Taht-el-Kale, near its western end.